codefresh-io/docs.codefresh.io/_posts/2024-11-30-nov-gitops.md

 ### Pipelines: Octopus Deploy integration
 We're excited to announce the first set of official Codefresh steps for Octopus Deploy!
-With steps you can streamline your pipeline and integrate your Codefresh builds with deployments in Octopus Deploy.
+With these steps, you can streamline your pipeline and integrate your Codefresh builds with deployments in Octopus Deploy.

 Explore these steps in the [Codefresh steps marketplace](https://codefresh.io/steps){:target="\_blank"}:
 * Log in to Octopus Deploy